Jeremy Thompson / flickr

 St. Louis military history is remembered at Jefferson Barracks Historic Park , which covers many of the acres that once made up Jefferson Barracks.
 Established in 1826, the barracks served as a supply post, a military training institution and a hospital.
 Thousands of veterans are buried in the national cemetery.
 Visit the 1857 powder magazine, now a museum with exhibits depicting the history of the area.

 After you cross St. Louis attractions off your list, visit two more AAA GEM attractions in the vicinity.
-Six Flags St. Louis in Eureka offers laughs and screams alike with such rides as Daffy Duck Airways, Batman The Ride and the 18-story Ferris wheel Colossus.
+Six Flags St. Louis in Eureka offers laughs and screams alike with such rides as Daffy Duck Stars on Parade, Batman The Ride and the 18-story Ferris wheel Colossus.

 Just across the Illinois border in Collinsville, Cahokia Mounds State Historic Site preserves 2,200 acres of Native American tribal mounds built between A.D.
 900 and 1500.
 Although named for the Cahokia Indians who inhabited the area in the late 1600s, the Mississippian culture was responsible for building these massive constructions.
 Of the more than 120 original mounds, just over half remain.

 See all the AAA recommended attractions for this destination.

 RestaurantsOur favorites include some of this destination's best restaurants—from fine dining to simple fare.

 Ask anyone in St. Louis to name the “best” restaurant, and the likely answer will be Tony's .
 At the sight of the formally attired valet and doorman, it's clear that a very special occasion is about to begin.
 Owner Vincent J. Bommarito works hard to make his sophisticated and legendary restaurant the best.
 Filet mignon in a Chianti sauce and linguine with lobster and shrimp are two entrée highlights.
 You'll want to dress up for the occasion.